camelot-dev/camelot/docs/user/advanced.rst

 Detect short lines
 ------------------

 There might be cases while using :ref:`Lattice <lattice>` when smaller lines don't get detected.
 The size of the smallest line that gets detected is calculated by dividing the PDF page's dimensions with a scaling factor called ``line_scale``.
-By default, its value is 15.
+By default, its value is 40.

 As you can guess, the larger the ``line_scale``, the smaller the size of lines getting detected.

 .. warning:: Making ``line_scale`` very large (>150) will lead to text getting detected as lines.

-Here's a `PDF <../_static/pdf/short_lines.pdf>`__ where small lines separating the the headers don't get detected with the default value of 15.
+Here's a `PDF <../_static/pdf/short_lines.pdf>`__ where small lines separating the the headers don't get detected with the value of 15.

 .. figure:: ../_static/png/short_lines.png
     :alt: A PDF table with short lines